This Tutorial Explains all about Data Lake including its Need, Definition, Architecture, Benefits & Differences Between Data Lake vs Data Warehouse:

 - Create complex data modeling and analytics solutions for different business needs.

-- Design interactive dashboards that consolidate comprehensions from the data lake plus various application and data sources.
+- Design interactive dashboards that consolidate comprehensions from the data lake plus various applications and data sources.

 - Implement advanced analytics or robotics programs, as it handles computational operations.